 A written dissertation based on the research shall be submitted to the dissertation committee, at least three weeks before the scheduled defense.
 After the research defense, the student must submit one unbound copy of the dissertation to the Graduate School and one bound copy to the Department, arranged in the format required by the Graduate School.
 The departmental copy must be submitted before the Graduate School copies are submitted.

 The definitive component of the PhD degree is the dissertation.
 Although we have a relatively small faculty, a very diverse range of topics are studied in our department, and students dissertations can focus on any of a wide variety of subjects.
-The following is a list of active faculty and their research interests:

 Minimum 1 year full-time.